yegor256/blog/_drafts/_deps.md

 `Gruntfile`, `Gemfile`, or what have you, its version as `1.13.5` or just `1.+`?
-I always [thought](https://twitter.com/yegor256/status/1059856548112068608) that it's better to use exact version numbers, to avoid the so called [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell), and [I was not alone](https://blog.danlew.net/2015/09/09/dont-use-dynamic-versions-for-your-dependencies/).
+I always [thought](https://twitter.com/yegor256/status/1059856548112068608) that it's better to use exact version numbers, to avoid so called [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell), and [I was not alone](https://blog.danlew.net/2015/09/09/dont-use-dynamic-versions-for-your-dependencies/).
 However, very soon I [realized](https://twitter.com/yegor256/status/1060538705260265474) that dynamic versions, like `1.+`, give more flexibility.
-Just a few weeks ago I realized the neither approach is right and found myself a hybrid formula.
-No suprise, I realized that [I wasn't alone](https://brock.io/post/repeatable_android_builds/).
+Just a few weeks ago I realized that neither approach is right and found myself a hybrid formula.
+No suprise, I again saw that [I wasn't alone](https://brock.io/post/repeatable_android_builds/).

 <!--more-->